DrupalizeMe/drupal_user_guide/README.txt

 directory.
 The index file is called "guide.txt", and it has include statements for the other files that make up the manual.

+unused

+Some topics that were written or partially written, that we decided not to include in the final guide.

 guidelines / templates

 Guidelines and templates for contributors to this project are in the guidelines